-Campus Leadership Structure: We highly encourage each campus to build their leadership teams in a way that is best suited for their unique campus or circumstances.
+We highly encourage each campus to build their leadership teams in a way that is best suited for their unique campus or circumstances.
 Check out our Chapter Leadership Structures Guide to learn more about what makes a strong leadership team, what structures and roles are ideal, and how to ensure leadership team accountability.

 A constitution is a basic set of rules for the daily running of your chapter.
 Your Constitution should establish your club/society’s name, state and support its mission/purpose, and set policy and procedures related to your members, officers, meetings, elections, and other functions that may be unique to your club/society.
 It is important that chapters’ policies are made transparent to chapter leaders and members.
 Constitutions can explain to members and non-members what your group is about, provide guidelines for the daily running of the chapter, and are great at helping solve any internal problems, as they act as an unbiased/objective document.
 Constitutions are also sometimes required by universities in order to become an official club/society on campus.
 Feel free to reference a Sample Chapter Constitution and create your own!

 Your final task as a GB student leader (and arguably one of the most important) is to ensure the sustainability of your chapter(s) after you leave.
 But what does this mean?
 We want to work with you to ensure that your legacy on campus lives on and that your chapter(s) continue to send successful brigades and make impact for many years to come!
 The most important next step is taking the time to thoroughly transition your leadership role to a new leader, and prepare them with all of the wisdom and knowledge you’ve gained in your position.
 Use our very detailed Chapter Leader Transition Packet or make your own that’s more suited to your exact campus leadership structure.